 What about the reception?

 Well, according to Kensington Palace, there will be a formal reception at St. George’s Hall after the service for the couple and the guests from their congregation (so basically, everyone they had to invite, rather than the people they’re actually particularly close with).
 Then — again, just like with Kate and William — the royal couple will host a private evening reception for their close friends and family (so, the people they’d invite to their wedding if they were normal, private civilians).

-Can we watch the wedding on TV or online?
+Will the royal wedding be televised?
+Can we watch the royal wedding online?